yeokm1/retro-configs/README.md

 <img src="laptops/thinkpad-x301/photos/x301-front.jpg" width="500">

-The machine is configured to multi-boot to DOS 6.22, Windows 10 64-bit and Lubuntu.
+The machine is configured to multi-boot to DOS 6.22, Windows XP and Lubuntu.

 # Virtual Machines